Humans survive and flourish by cooperating with each other. We are sometimes called

 many other helpers as well.
 These are known as allomothers (“other mothers”) and

-may include grandmothers, fathers, brothers, sisters, cousins, unrelated mothers
+may include grandparents, fathers, brothers, sisters, cousins, unrelated mothers

 and other group members.

 Other cooperatively breeding species include elephants, wolves, bottlenose dolphins,

 We believe that cooperative breeding led to one of the crucial, basic, necessary

 abilities for human cooperation: unlike the other great apes, humans seek out and